An Insider’s Guide to Torrey

 Art and Events

 Not only is the Entrada Institute responsible in part for Torrey’s Dark Sky designation, the organization has been keeping art alive in Torrey and across the Colorado Plateau for the past 25 years.
 The Torrey Chamber Music Festival, poetry and book readings, gallery strolls and the Wayne County Fair are just a few of the programs Entrada supports or presents at its Torrey headquarters (formerly Robber’s Roost Bookstore).
-(For the latest about Entrada’s 2020 schedule, much of which has been altered due to COVID-19, check out the institute’s Facebook page.
-Another much-anticipated Torrey event is Wayne County Farmers’ Market, held Saturdays in the center of Torrey, 4 to 6 p.m.
-The 2020 market is tentatively scheduled to begin in July.)
+Another much-anticipated Torrey event is Wayne County Farmers’ Market, held Saturdays in the center of Torrey, 4 to 6 p.m. from May to October.

 Stay and Eat